 1. Application fees of $75 to $300 United States dollars (USD) are non-negotiable and non-refundable.

 2. Appraisal costs add between $300 and $700 USD to the application process.
-Homeowners may be able to sidestep the charge by producing recently completed independent appraisal forms.
+However, homeowners may be able to sidestep the charge by producing recently completed independent appraisal forms.

 3. Document-recording charges range from $350 to $700 USD or more but customers can request the reissue of various forms.